vinaydhegde/testdriven-site/README.md

 1. Styles - Add previous and next arrows at the bottom of each lesson - DONE
 1. Rebrand with Real Python - DONE
 1. Outline part 2
+  - Break into multiple repos - (1) compose,nginx (2) flask
+  - Add code coverage and CI
+  - Add React
-1. Update objectives
+1. Update objectives and intro (part 1 and 2)
 1. Set up aliases for `docker-machine` and `docker-compose` in the workflow section
 1. Add more explanations to the deployment lesson
 1. Update workflow
 1. Add social share buttons
 1. Styles - refactor Jekyll Structure
-1. Break into multiple repos - (1) compose,nginx (2) flask
+1. Outline part 3
-1. Add code coverage and CI
+1. Add check for understandings!